dmd-program/dmd-100/projects/field_guide/discover_top_three.md

 1. Write your name in the middle of an 8.5"x11" sheet of paper placed horizontally.
 2. In a circle around your name, write _**skills**_, _**weaknesses**_, _**familiar**_, and _**unfamiliar**_.
 Draw lines from the center circle to each category.
-3. From each category, draw a line to a specific idea that is true.
-Write and connect the _skills_ you have, your _weaknesses_, the things you are most _familiar_ with, and the things of which you are _unfamiliar_.
-For example, if you are good at making a certain type of food, you could connect that to _skills_.
-The more specific you can be, the better.
+3. From each category, write a specific idea:
+   * **Skills:** These are things you are good at.
+They include hard and soft skills like cooking or conversation.
+   * **Weaknesses:** Things you have done or currently do, but perhaps not so well.
+   * **Familiar:** These are places, topics, scenarios, and issues, that you are somewhat or very knowledgeable about.
+   * **Unfamiliar:** These are places, topics, scenarios, and issues, that you are note knowledgeable about, but have some interest in knowing.
+4. Tips:
+   1. The more specific you can be, the better.
 Your answers can be funny, but consider your audience and try not to over-share.
+   2. Go for breadth instead of depth.
+For instance, you could name all of the dishes that you are skilled at cooking, but this limits the topic possibilities to one category of skill.
+Instead list one or two of your best options, and write skills from other categories.
-4. Spend 15 minutes writing as many specific ideas as you can.
-This process will give you good overview of some of your local knowledge.
+5. Spend 30 minutes to an hour writing as many specific ideas as you can.
+This process will give you good overview of your "local" knowledge.

 ## Report in